ubuntu/ubuntu-desktop-documentation/docs/explanation/accessibility-stack.md

 * provide a proper USB descriptor so that Ubuntu can identify it
 * not require proprietary drivers

-If the device uses a custom class, it must provide a `udev` .rules file instead so that Ubuntu can identify it correctly, see [udev documentation](https://www.man7.org/linux/man-pages/man7/udev.7.html)
+If the device uses a custom class, it must provide a `udev` `.rules` file instead so that Ubuntu can identify it correctly.
+See [udev documentation](https://www.man7.org/linux/man-pages/man7/udev.7.html)

 ### Bluetooth

 While the Ubuntu Desktop team continuously tries to improve the experience with Bluetooth, the Bluetooth stack is complex and consists of many dependencies on the kernel, firmwave, middleware, and userspace levels.
-This complex set of dependencies makes it difficult to guarantee consistent compatibility with Bluetooth devices.
+This complex set of dependencies makes it difficult to guarantee consistent compatibility with all Bluetooth devices.
 For an in-depth explanation of Ubuntu's hardware architecture, see {ref}`hardware-stack`.

 Ubuntu uses BlueZ as its core Bluetooth stack.